muaaz-ur-habibi/G-Scraper/README.md

   -To do this select the "Set the Site to scrape" button and a enter in the URL of any number of websites you wish to scrape, along with its request method (THIS IS COMPULSORY).<br>
   -Then just click on the "+" button and it is added.<br>
   -Note: URL should have format like 'https://someurl.com; simply click the URL bar at the top of the webpage, Ctrl+C, then Ctrl+V in the textbox.<br>
   -Note 2: add one URL at a time.
-Dont just enter the entire list into the text-box.<br>
+Dont just enter the entire list into the text-box.<br><br>
-  -Note 3: As of now once you have added something you cannot remove it, you must reset the entire app's data.<br><br>

   <b>STEP 2: Adding Elements (OPTIONAL)</b><br>
   -Add elements of that site to scrape.<br>